openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 There are two models of Self-Issued OP flows:

-* Same-Device Self-Issued OP model: Self-Issued OP is on the same device on which the End-User’s user interactions are occurring.
+* Same-Device Self-Issued OP model: Self-Issued OP is on the same device on which the End-Userâ€™s user interactions are occurring.
 The RP might be a Web site on a different machine and still use the same-device Self-Issued OP flow for authentication.
-* Cross-device Self-Issued OP model: Self-Issued OP is on a different device than the one on which the End-User’s user interactions are occurring.
+* Cross-device Self-Issued OP model: Self-Issued OP is on a different device than the one on which the End-Userâ€™s user interactions are occurring.

 This section outlines how Self-Issued OP is used in cross-device scenarios, and its differences with the same device model.
 In contrast to same-device scenarios, neither RP nor Self-Issued OP can communicate to each other via HTTP redirects through a user agent.
 The flow is therefore modified as follows: